The Old Man and the Sea: Quality and accuracy

 Some literary critics find The Old Man and the Sea inferior to Hemingway's earlier works.
-Dwight Macdonald criticizes the pseudo-archaic prose which pretends it is high culture, but in reality is anything but.
+Dwight Macdonald criticizes the pseudo-archaic prose which pretends to be high culture.
 He compares the novella unfavorably with Hemingway's earlier works; he deplored The Old Man and the Sea as garrulous and repetitive when compared to the "disciplined, businesslike understatement" of The Undefeated, a short story Hemingway wrote in 1927.
 Similarly, Brenner characterizes the novella as riddled with amateurish mistakes in style and prose.
 Meyers criticizes The Old Man and the Seas melodrama, symbolism, and irony, concluding, like Macdonald, that "Hemingway either deceived himself about the profundity of his art" or expertly satisfied the desires of a pretentious audience.

 Robert Weeks notes that the novella abounds in factual impossibilities—he cites Santiago's near-clairvoyance in identifying fishes and judging weather patterns.
 Weeks maintains that Hemingway—previously criticized for his distaste for narrative invention—had instilled insincerity at the heart of his novel.
 He concluded that The Old Man and the Sea is "an inferior Hemingway novel."
 Bickford Sylvester comments that most of the errors Weeks outlined were based upon faults in then-current science, and some others were intended to nudge readers towards the work's subtext and deepest details.
 Sylvester argues that seemingly-implausible narrative details in The Old Man and the Sea are actually hints.
 He cites the baseball conversation between Santiago and Manolin, which subtly indicates not only the precise dates of the novella's events (September 12–16, 1950) but also parallels the fisherman with his hero DiMaggio, also the son of a fisherman, who similarly resurged in performance during that week.